WillOram/cyber-incident-management/README.md

 Key questions to answer:

-1. What happened?
+- What happened?

+- How this happened?

-2. What will the impact be on customers?
+- What will the impact be on customers?

-3. How do you feel about it?
+- How do you feel about it?

-4. What are you doing about it?
+- What you are going to do to fix it?

+- How you are committed to making this right?

+- How you are going to be transparent and maintain customer trust?

-5. When are you going to provide your next update?
+- How you are staying true to your values?

-6. What steps customers can take to protect themselves? (what are you doing to help customers?)
+- What steps customers can take to protect themselves? (what are you doing to help customers?)

-7. FAQs
+- When are you going to provide your next update?

+- FAQs (see my other GitHub repo [here](https://github.com/WillOram/cyber-data-breach-q-and-a) for examples)